nordmanndev/ubuntu-server-setup/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.